Firebrand/styleflux/README.md

 # Styleflux

-Convert plain CSS into SCSS, tidy up your existing SCSS, and more!
+Convert plain CSS into SCSS, or CSS into a JS object or SCSS into tidier SCSS!

 ## Installation